Todd and Julie Chrisley Sentenced to Multiple Years in Prison in Tax Fraud Case - E! Online

 The judgment is in for Todd and Julie Chrisley.

-Following the Chrisley Knows Best stars' fraud convictions in June, a judge sentenced them to multiple years in prison on Nov.
+Following the Chrisley Knows Best stars' fraud convictions in June, a judge sentenced them to multiple years in federal prison on Nov.
 21.

-Todd was sentenced to 12 years behind bars, with Julie getting a seven-year stay, the U.S. Attorney's Office tells NBC News.
+Todd was sentenced to 12 years behind bars, with Julie getting a seven-year stay, the U.S. Attorney's Office announced in a statement obtained by E!
+News.

 After being federally indicted in Aug.
 2019, the couple was found guilty by an Atlanta deferral jury on 12 counts—including wire fraud and conspiracy to commit bank fraud—on June 7, though they pleaded not guilty.